alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 &ndash; Phil Karlton

 </br>

-Naming problem is of the same scale as the Ultimate Question of Life, the Universe, and Everything, so...
-Good we've made a meaningful progress with a simpler one!
+See, we've made a meaningful progress with a simpler one!

 <footer>
 A  collection of other "two things in computer science" memes: <a href="https://martinfowler.com/bliki/TwoHardThings.html">https://martinfowler.com/bliki/TwoHardThings.html</a>